Background pattern

 The recommended dose in adult and elderly patients is 1 tablet administered once a day.

-If you have mild or moderate liver disease, you can take this medication.
-Patients with severe liver disease should not take this medication.
+If you have liver failure (a disease that affects the liver) of mild or moderate severity, you can take this medication.
+Patients with severe liver failure should not take this medication.

 Use in children and adolescents

-This medication is not recommended for use in children and adolescents under 18 years old.
+Dezipar is not recommended for use in children and adolescents under 18 years of age.

-It is administered orally, with a little water, at night immediately before going to bed.
-If you have abnormal dreams, nightmares, or difficulty sleeping (see section 4), your doctor may recommend taking Dezipar in the morning.
+It is administered orally, with a little water, at night immediately before bedtime.
+If you have abnormal dreams, nightmares, or difficulty sleeping (see section 4), your doctor may recommend that you take Dezipar in the morning.
 The tablets can be taken with or without food.

 Continue taking this medication as long as it is beneficial for you.
-Your doctor should evaluate the effects of your treatment periodically.
+Your doctor should periodically evaluate the effects of your treatment.

 If you take more Dezipar than you should

-The symptoms of overdose may include nausea, vomiting, drooling, sweating, decreased heart rate, low blood pressure (dizziness or dizziness when standing up), breathing problems, loss of consciousness, and seizures.
-You may experience an increase in the symptoms described in section 4 “Possible adverse effects”.
+The symptoms of overdose may include nausea, vomiting, drooling, sweating, decreased heart rate, low blood pressure (dizziness or fainting when standing up), breathing problems, loss of consciousness, and seizures.
+You may experience an increase in the symptoms described in section 4 "Possible side effects".

 Do not stop treatment with this medication unless your doctor tells you to.
 If you stop taking this medication, the benefits of treatment will gradually disappear.